Javascript is not enabled.

 Apple+

-How to access: The Apple TV app, which is available on most Apple products and most smart TVs, PS4, Roku and Xbox One.
+How to access: The Apple TV app, which is available on most Apple products and most smart TVs, PS5, PS4, Roku and Xbox One.

-Price: One-week free trial, then $6.99 a month.
+Price: One-week free trial, then $9.99 a month.
 Additionally, three months of the service come free with the purchase of a new Apple device.

 BET+

 What is it?
-BET+ provides a collection of dramas, movies and sitcoms featuring Black culture with more than 1,000 hours of ad-free viewing.
+BET+ provides a collection of dramas, movies and sitcoms featuring Black culture with more than 2,000 hours of ad-free viewing.
 This includes exclusive programming such as documentaries, originals from Tyler Perry and specials from BET Networks.

-How to access: Subscribe to BET+ through its website, or add it to your Amazon Prime Video account.
+How to access: Subscribe to BET+ through its website or add it to your Amazon Prime Video account.
 View it on Android and Apple devices, some smart TVs and the web.

-Price: With ads, one-week free trial, $5.99 a month, $54.99 a year; without ads, $9.99 a month, $94.99 a year.
+Price: With ads, one-week free trial, then $5.99 a month, or $54.99 a year; without ads, seven-day free trial, then $9.99 a month, or $94.99 a year.

 Discovery+